AndroDevcd/Sharp/README.md

 }
 ```

-Sharp is the first ever object-orientated to offer a built-in high performance
+Sharp is the first ever object-orientated language to offer a built-in high performance
 dependency injection system.

 ```javascript